 Events this year have included:

-Teaching the Keyboards to Ipswich Prep School Pupils
+- Teaching the Keyboard to Ipswich Prep School Pupils

-Helping to develop composition skills with Y5 Students.
+- Helping to develop composition skills with Year 5 Students

 CS music is open to all students.
 Whilst it is useful to have some musical knowledge it isn’t essential.

 CS Drama creates and performs projects for the community around Ipswich School.
 This year the students wrote and performed a Pantomime, which they then took into the surrounding primary schools.
 CS Drama is part of the ‘kissing it better’ project.
 This is an activity where the students visit the wards at Ipswich hospital and perform monologues, songs and poems to the patients.
 Within this project the students have had Dementia training as part of their development as performers.
 As well as the performances, we have a lot of fun in CS Drama, learning drama skills through games and improvisation and also encourage students to enter Drama festivals during the year.
 Last year we had students who won their categories.
 Future projects are to create Drama workshops and TIE performances to deliver to primary schools within Ipswich.

 CS Primary Schools and Special Schools

 This challenging and rewarding activity is an excellent opportunity to gain experience working with younger children.
 Students are placed in around 14 different local schools and mainly work with Key Stage 1 (Infants).
 Students work with small groups or with individuals, helping them with activities that their teacher has set.
 This will usually be a reading/writing task or some simple maths but sometimes, ICT, PE, Music or Art are timetabled.